Kristen Welker: Career

 Welker has worked at ABC affiliates WLNE-TV in Providence, Rhode Island, and KRCR-TV in Redding/Chico, California, and joined NBC in 2005 at affiliate WCAU in Philadelphia, where she was a reporter and weekend anchor.
 She then joined NBC News in 2010 as a correspondent based at the NBC News West Coast Headquarters in Burbank, California.
 She became an NBC White House correspondent in December 2011.

-Welker regularly represents MSNBC at the daily White House press briefings as well as reports live for various programs on the channel.
-She occasionally fills in on NBC Nightly News and Today.
+Welker regularly represented MSNBC at the daily White House press briefings as well as reported live for various programs on the channel.
+She occasionally filled in on NBC Nightly News and Today.
 On January 10, 2020, NBC announced that Welker would become the regular co-anchor of Weekend Today alongside Peter Alexander.
 She debuted as co-anchor on Weekend Today on January 11, 2020.

+On October 22, 2020, amidst the ongoing COVID pandemic emergency, Kristen Welker hosted the final debate in the 2020 presidential election between incumbent Republican president Donald Trump and his challenger, former vice president Joe Biden.

+On June 4, 2023, it was announced by NBC that Welker had been named to succeed Chuck Todd in September 2023 as anchor of their Sunday morning program Meet the Press and its weekday spin-off Meet the Press Now on NBC News NOW.

+On her debut show as host, she interviewed former U.S President Donald Trump.
+The interview received some criticism because some felt Welker did not challenge Trump's alleged falsehoods enough and that Trump shouldn't have been given a platform to spread his views on the 2020 election and other topics.

+On November 8, 2023, she co-moderated the third 2024 GOP primary debate alongside Lester Holt and Hugh Hewitt in Miami, Florida.
+Presidential candidate Vivek Ramaswamy started off by calling her a member of the "corrupt media establishment" and accusing her of pushing "the Trump–Russia collusion hoax".
+Welker grinned and ignored the attack and Holt moved on.

+On May 4, 2025, Welker interviewed Donald Trump for the second time on Meet the Press.
+This interview received some notoriety after Trump expressed doubt when asked if he would uphold the US Constitution as President.

 Personal life

-Welker married John Hughes on March 4, 2017, in Philadelphia.
-Their daughter was born in June 2021 through a surrogate.
+Welker married marketing-executive John Hughes in Philadelphia on March 4, 2017.
+The couple welcomed their first child, daughter Margot, via surrogate in June 2021, after publicly sharing their journey with infertility.
+They welcomed a second child, son John Zachary, via surrogate on May 30, 2024.